MEDSYN: Benchmarking Multi-EviDence SYNthesis in Complex Clinical Cases for Multimodal Large Language Models: Human Evaluation Details

 \subsection{Study Procedure}

-Our study obtained ethical approval, and written consent was collected from each participant.
+Our human evaluation study obtained ethical approval, and written consent was collected from each volunteer participating in the assessment.
 The evaluation was conducted in a local, offline environment without Internet access.
 Both participants received a standardized briefing describing the study objective, task format, and evaluation interface, followed by a brief training phase (two example cases) to familiarize themselves with the interface and questions.
 The example cases were not included in the study.
 For each test case, the interface displays the question as well as multiple pieces of CE (\emph{e.g.}, patient symptoms, laboratory findings, medical imaging scans and microscopy images), and records an answer determined via consensus between both participants to ensure reliability.
 Upon completing all cases, participants' responses were automatically logged and exported to a CSV file.